 Chakotay looked down at her

-Admiral Kathryn Janeway...not the one that he'd had of her either, until early
+people had of Admiral Kathryn Janeway...not the one that he'd had of her

-himself had insisted he stay awake, watch her.
+was it weaker?—part of himself had insisted he stay

-Because this moment had been long in coming, and he wasn't sure what
+awake and watch her.
+Because this moment had been long in coming, and he wasn't

-he could be happy if she just lay next to him forever, if he were given the
+thought he could be happy if she just lay next to him forever, if he were given

 She moved restlessly, and he